chrishough/my-configurations/readme.md

 * [rbenv-default-gems](https://github.com/sstephenson/rbenv-default-gems): This rbenv plugin hooks into the rbenv install command to automatically install gems every time you install a new version of Ruby.
 * [rbenv-gem-rehash](https://github.com/sstephenson/rbenv-gem-rehash): Never run rbenv rehash again.
 This rbenv plugin automatically runs rbenv rehash every time you install or uninstall a gem.
 * [rbenv-vars](https://github.com/sstephenson/rbenv-vars): This is a plugin for rbenv that lets you set global and project-specific environment variables before spawning Ruby processes.
-* [rbenv-use](https://github.com/rkh/rbenv-use): This rbenv plugin allows easier switching between Ruby versions without having to keep patch levels in mind.
-* [rbenv-whatis](https://github.com/rkh/rbenv-whatis): This rbenv plugin resolves abbreviations and aliases to full Ruby version identifiers.
-It is mainly intended to be used by other plugins, such as rbenv-use.
 * [rbenv-binstubs](https://github.com/ianheggie/rbenv-binstubs): This plugin makes rbenv transparently aware of project-specific binstubs created by bundler.
 This means you don't have to type bundle exec ${command} ever again!

 ### Atom Packages
 ----
 I use the [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) font for development.

-Via `Package Control` these are my favorite packages.
+Via `Package Control` these are my favorite packages:

 ![atom-package-list](https://github.com/chrishough/myconfigurations/raw/master/graphics/atom/atom-package-list.png)